julnar98/php-assignment/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This project included two files, the first file basically included a Sort Function, that should sort numbers from low to high in an array, with no use for any built-in (Sort Functions).
+This task included two files, the first file basically included a Sort Function, that should sort numbers from low to high in an array, with no use for any built-in (Sort Functions).
 Where I had to use a Quick Sort algorithm and take the (sizeof) to move between the array elements.
 On the other hand, the second file needed extra effort in creating a function that determines whether a string is a valid hex code.
 Where I had to declare a variable of an array that includes the valid characters in a hex code, and then exclude other unacceptable characters based on the If statement to revet a boolean output.

-## Used-platforms
+## Used Platforms
 * [PHP](https://www.php.net)
 * [Stackoverflow](https://stackoverflow.com)
 * [TutorialRepublic](https://www.tutorialrepublic.com/)